-If you’re looking to file a claim for an occupational disease or illness, you should fill out and submit a CA-2 form.
+To file a federal workers’ compensation claim for occupational disease or illness, complete and submit a CA-2 form.
 Be sure to provide medical documentation and a detailed statement of your job requirements when you submit this form.
 Having both of these can be crucial to proving you have a valid claim.
 You should also take a look at form CA-35, which provides a checklist of required evidence.
 Unfortunately, unlike traumatic injury, COP is not an option for individuals who are suffering from an occupational disease or illness.

 You May Qualify for Legal Assistance

-Feeling overwhelmed by the federal workers’ compensation process?
+Feeling overwhelmed by the federal workers’ comp process?
 Well, you’re not alone.
 Many people find that a workers’ compensation attorney can make it less stressful.
-An attorney can greatly increase your odds of winning benefits.
+An attorney can greatly increase your odds of winning federal workers’ compensation.
 They can also help gather medical records and documentation vital to proving your injury or illness qualifies for benefits.